Jonath-z/zik-steam/README.md

 # Note

-The smart contrack is deployed on Rinkeby Test Network
+The smart contract is running on Rinkeby Test Network